Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#Abstract}

    This document presents the DASH-IF Live Media Ingest Protocol Specification.
    Two protocol interfaces are defined.
-The first, interface 1, CMAF ingest, is based on fragmented MPEG-4 as defined in the common media application track format (CMAF).
+Interface-1 (CMAF Ingest), is based on fragmented MPEG-4 as defined in the Common Media Application Format (CMAF).
-   The second interface is based on DASH and HLS as specified by the MPEG and IETF, respectively.
+   Interface-2 is based on DASH and HLS as specified by the MPEG and IETF, respectively.
-   Both interfaces use the HTTP POST method to transmit media objects from the ingest source to the receiving entity.
-Examples of live streaming workflows using these protocol interfaces are also presented.
+   Both interfaces use the HTTP POST (or PUT) method to transmit media objects from the ingest source to the receiving entity.
 The protocol interfaces also support carriage of timed metadata and timed text.
-   Guidelines for redundancy and failover are also included.
+   Examples workflows using these interfaces, and guidelines for redundancy and failover are also presented.

 ## Copyright Notice and Disclaimer ## {#CopyRights}